Level of education

 - Integral calculus, application to length calculations

-- Vector product, elementary surface vector and area calculations
+- Vector product, elementary surface vector, and area calculations

-- Mixed product, elementary volume and volume calculations
+- Mixed product, elementary volume, and volume calculations

-CH IV GRADIENT OPERATOR
+CHAPTER IV : GRADIENT OPERATOR

 - Gradient of a scalar field

-- Drawing up the form
+- Completion of the form

 - Circulation of a vector field